dbcook/cave-servo/README.md

 The 9.1" drive matches, in almost every respect, some photos of 1990s era drives that remain on the Byers website.
 It has a 1.5" shaft bore that fits on my 1.5" RA axis without modification, and a clutch system with an aluminum clutch plate and low friction plastic bearing pads.

 The 7.5" drive is somewhat different.
 It has a fiberboard (Masonite) clutch plate that has been reported on the forums as sometimes used in older Byers drives.
-But there are differences in the hub/clutch design and fabrication that convince me that the hub and clutch plate were not made by Byers:
+But there are differences and problems in the hub/clutch design and fabrication that convince me that the hub and clutch plate were not made by Byers:

 *  There is only one setscrew through the side of the hub to secure it on the shaft.
 On all genuine Byers drives that I have seen, there are two setscrews in quadrature at 90˚ angles, which makes mechanical sense.
 *  There are only 5 clutch tensioning bolts.
 All photos of known Byers drives that I've seen show 6.
 In addition, the spacing of the tapped holes in the hub is very uneven, with one of them a couple of mm out of place.
 I don't think Ed Byers would have ever allowed that much slop.
 Even if it had been made in the pre-CNC era, a drill template would have been used and there should have been no noticeable error.
 *  The interface between the back of the worm wheel and the hub face is metal to metal with oil lubrication.
-This is a total mismatch with the Byers design philosophy, which is to rely on dry lubricants and _not_ use oil, which collects dirt.
+This is a total mismatch with the Byers design philosophy, which used plastic (Teflon or polypropylene) bearings and was to rely on dry lubricants and _not_ use oil, which collects dirt.
 As a result, the worm wheel has some wear marks in the anodizing.
 Fortunately they don't look serious.
-* Measurements show that the hub boss thickness does not allow for a plastic bearing plate behind the worm wheel, showing that this hub was most likely not even copied from an actual Byers hub.
+* Measurements show that the hub boss thickness does not even allow for a plastic bearing plate behind the worm wheel.
-* The workmanship on the hub falls well short of the usual Byers standards, with poor surface finish.
-It is not gold anodized (though apparently not all Byers hubs were), and the surface is not even level across the back of the hub.
+* The workmanship on the hub falls well short of Byers standards, with poor surface finish.
+It is not gold anodized (though possibly not all Byers hubs were), and the surface is not even level across the back of the hub.

-My plan at this point is to make a new hub for the 7.5" drive that will match the design of the 9.1" hub/clutch, and have somewhat improved build quality over the existing one.
+The outcome was that I made a brand new hub for the 7.5" drive that matches the design of the 9.1" hub/clutch, with much improved build quality over the existing one.

 * 6 tensioner bolts
+* 2 1/4" alignment dowel pins
 * 2 setscrews securing it to the shaft
-* bored for 1.5" shaft so no bushing needed
+* bored for 1.5" shaft (actual ID 1.5018) so no bushing needed
-* plastic low friction bearing plates on both sides of the worm wheel
+* Teflon low friction bearing plates on both sides of the worm wheel
+* Teflon tape around the worm wheel boss
-* boss height corrected to allow for the rear bearing plate
+* boss height corrected to allow for the bearing plates
 * polished and gold anodized